This is a delicious crisp cool summer salad. It’s a perfect way to enjoy produce that’s in season now.

 It’s the perfect way to enjoy the fresh summer produce from your local farmer’s market or your own vegetable garden.
-I love to choose organic if and when possible.

-How to separate corn kernels into strips
+How to cut corn kernels into strips

-Bring a pot of water to a boil.
+To get the corn strips for your salad, start by bringing a pot of water to a boil.
 Shuck the corn and steam it for 5 minutes.
 Then cool it down in the refrigerator as it is easier to slice strips.

-Then remove the kernels in strips as best you can by laying each ear of corn flat on a cutting board and slicing the kernels off holding the knife horizontally and cutting straight down making sure to get as close as possible to the center.
-Rotate the cob and repeat.
+Once it’s cool, remove the fresh corn kernels in strips as best you can by laying each ear of corn flat on a cutting board and slicing the kernels off holding the knife horizontally and cutting straight down making sure to get as close as possible to the center.

 Next comes our vinaigrette.